dhense177/Modeling_Lung_Cancer_Risk/README.md

 But I think we can do better.

-Both counties and states share many similarites that would explain lung cancer incidence that I have not included in my model, such as smoking prevention initiatives and air quality standards.
+Both counties and states share many similarites that would explain lung cancer incidence that I have not included in my models, such as smoking prevention initiatives and air quality standards.
 These confounding variables could be very useful when forecasting county-wide incidence, but the unpooled model does not take them into account.
 Therefore, in order to improve upon these baseline models, I chose to focus on multilevel regression which helps control for confounding variables.

 ## ***Multilevel Regression***